From Discussion to Action

 Summit on Equity and Racial Justice in STEM Teacher Development

-The summit, held in June 2021, provided opportunities for a diverse group of pre- and in-service teachers, higher education faculty and staff, and affiliated STEM education stakeholders to engage with issues related to equity and racial justice in STEM teacher development.
-The summit concluded with a session for participants to discuss how to move from "discussion to action" by identifying and articulating actionable steps related to ERJ that they can take and implement in their local contexts.
-Planning is underway for a 2022 summit.
+The summit provides opportunities for diverse group of pre- and in-service teachers, higher education faculty and staff, and affiliated STEM education stakeholders to engage with issues related to equity and racial justice in STEM teacher development.

 Co-chairs of the summit committee: